The analysis presented on the website is based on the data from newest edition (2025).

 Multiple Sclerosis

-Moderate restrictions in access to multiple sclerosis treatment and diagnosis have been identified in the Visegrád Group (V4) countries as measured in the GAP score.
-Results vary moderately from country to country and the difference between the highest and the lowest scoring country is over 14 points.
+Sigificant restrictions in access to multiple sclerosis treatment and diagnosis have been identified in the Visegrád Group (V4) countries as measured in the GAP score.
+Results vary moderately from country to country and the difference between the highest and the lowest scoring country is 12 points.
 The main reason for the relatively unfavourable assessment is very low percentage of patients treated with sphingosine 1-phosphate receptor modulators in all the V4 countries.

 Cross-Country